MetaR-Languages/Editor2PDF/README.md

 Remember that you must add a dependency on the org.campagnelab.mps.editor2pdf language before you can use the annotation.
 This must be done in every model where you need to use the annotation.
 The intentions will only display if this step has been performed correctly.
-See the book at the bottom if you are not sure how to do this.

 Credits
 -------
 PDF files are generated with IText.
 See http://itext.com/.
-Editor2PDF was developed by Fabien Campagne to help make figures for the second volume of the MPS Language Workbench book series (see below).
+Editor2PDF was originally developed by Fabien Campagne to help make figures for the second volume of the MPS Language Workbench book series.

 License
 -------